-Australian Emily Rogers has lived all over the world.
-Her husbands work has taken her to places that people wouldn't describe as the easiest places to live and settle.
-Emily therefore understands how hard the first 6-12 months can be for new expats and this is why she started her company Expat Parenting Abroad.
-Here is Emily's expat story.
+Australian Emily Rogers has lived all over the world and knows how to make the most of Expat life abroad.
+Her husband’s work has taken her to places that people wouldn’t describe as the easiest places to live and settle.
+Emily, therefore, understands how hard the first 6-12 months can be for new Expats and this is why she started her company Expat Parenting Abroad.
+Here is Emily’s Expat story.
 You can follow Expat Parenting Abroad on Instagram and Facebook.

 Both of our daughters were born in India, Miss J in Mumbai and Madam S in Delhi.
 We have a joke in our family (potentially a little too much information, but anyway) Miss J is the product of Australia and New Zealand, produced in Hong Kong and delivered in India!
 If that doesn’t define a TCK…

 When arriving in Mumbai and subsequently Delhi, I had 4 – 6 weeks to find and book myself in with a doctor and sort the hospital to deliver our baby.
 Having never experienced India before, when we were moving to Mumbai I was given a local contact Sunita, who was so amazing in the help she gave me.
 I couldn’t thank her enough, she eventually told me very clearly “enough with your thank you’s, just promise to be my friend”!
 And that sums up our Indian experience.
 We met some incredible people, through them we had amazing experiences, and the shores of India will always hold a piece of our hearts.